-The emergency financial aid that was initially announced at the beginning of October has been extended until January 11, when confinement measures are planned to be lifted, Quebec premier François Legault has said.
+The emergency financial aid initially announced at the beginning of October has been extended until January 11, when confinement measures are planned to be lifted, Quebec premier François Legault has said.
 (Under the program, restaurants and bars in red zones are entitled to having 80 percent of their fixed expenses reimbursed, to a maximum of $15,000.)
 However, business owners across the province have been vocal about not yet receiving the relief.

 Speaking at a press conference held soon after the protest ended, Premier Legault addressed the lag, saying that he and Pierre Fitzgibbon, the province’s minister of economy and innovations, are aware of the issue and are “pushing” to solve it.
 “But, I also know that some restaurants, for all kinds of reasons, don’t want to present invoices and proof of the rent they pay.
 We manage the money of Quebecers, so we cannot pay without having any proof.”

 Meanwhile, another faction of the community, the Nouvelle association des bars du Québec (NABQ), issued a statement yesterday sharing a list of measures called the “3030 Action Plan,” which they believe will help safeguard businesses as they contend with a drawn-out shutdown.
 Among them is a request that the provincial government extend financial aid until 30 days after bars are allowed to resume operations.